-Why Riding in the Rain is Good for You.
+Why Riding a Bike in the Rain is Good for You.
 Really.

 Now that summer is over, we have shorter days.
 There’s also a better chance of getting caught in a rainstorm as the weather gets dicey.

 For this reason, a lot of people forego biking until the Spring.

 And that’s a bad idea.